feaselkl/Map-To-Success/PITCHME.md

 Database developers have a leg up on thinking functionally:

+@ul[list-fade-bullets]
 * We think in terms of sets and set operations.
 * We think in terms of data and operations on data.
 * We think in terms of declarative operations instead of imperative step-by-step operations.
 * Functional programming makes it easier to avoid the object-relational impedence mismatch problem.
+@ul

 ---?image=presentation/assets/background/businessdecision.jpg&size=cover&opacity=20

 ### What if I'm a C# / Java Dev?

 Functional programming still helps people who work in C# and Java all day.

 We have seen more and more functional programming concepts make their way into these languages, especially C#.
 LINQ, lambda expressions, async and Task<>, Func<>, non-nullable object types, record types, and more have made their way into C# (or will be there with C# 8).

 ---